teambit/docs/docs/getting-started/exporting-components.md

 import GitCommitBitmap from '@site/docs/components/commands/git-commit-bitmap.md'

-Exporting a component to a remote scope makes it available to be used by other Bit workspaces or your applications.
+Once you have created your [remote scope](remote-scope) and configured your defaultScope you can then export your components to the remote scope so they can be published and installed in other Bit workspaces or in other web projects.

 ## Tagging Components